xterm-inator/MikroGuard/README.md

 /user add name=username group=microguard-group password=userpassword
 ````

-> **warning:** Please see above warning as that also applies for cmd.
+> **warning:** Please see the above warning as that also applies to cmd.

 ## Creating a Road Warrior Wireguard interface for MicroGuard

 1. Log in to your MikroTik router using Winbox.
 2. Navigate to the "WireGuard" menu.
-3. Click on the "Add" button to create a new WireGuard interface.
+3. Click the "Add" button to create a new WireGuard interface.
-4. Enter a name for the interface such as "wireguard road warrior" and click on the "OK" button.
+4. Enter a name for the interface, such as "wireguard road warrior" and click on the "OK" button.
-5. Find the WireGuard server just created and take note of the public key as this will be required
+5. Find the WireGuard server just created and take note of the public key, as this will be required

 ## Installation on a server

 1. Install Docker on your server.
-2. Generate an app key using https://generate-random.org/laravel-key-generator and use that in following commands for APP_KEY
+2. Generate an app key using https://generate-random.org/laravel-key-generator and use that in the following commands for APP_KEY
 4. Start the MicroGuard server using the following command:
-> Please read the following before running as some action is required.
+> Please read the following before running, as some action is required.
 ````bash
 docker run -d
 --name microguard